Victoria School: Sports

-13 sports are offered in Victoria School: badminton, cricket, cross-country, floorball, football, hockey, sailing, shooting, table-tennis, tennis, track & field, volleyball and wushu.
-The school also participates in the Inter-School Dragon Boat competition.
-Between 2009 and 2025, the school won 43 national team titles and 32 zonal team titles at the National Schools Games and achieved a national top-four placing 224 times.
+12 sports are offered in Victoria School: Badminton, Cricket, Cross-country, Floorball, Football, hockey, sailing, Table-Tennis, Tennis, Track & Field, Volleyball and Wushu.
+Cricket and NCC (Sea) has officially stopped taking in new members since 2026.
+The school's NCC (Sea) also participates in the Inter-School Dragon Boat competition.
+Between 2009 and 2026, the school won 44 national team titles and 33 zonal team titles at the National Schools Games and achieved a national top-four placing 236 times.
 VS students have won six Singapore National Olympic Council Best Sportsboy/Team Awards and 24 Singapore Schools Sports Council Best School Boy Awards for sports.

-Ten Victorians have represented Singapore at the Olympics - four in hockey, three in athletics, two in sailing and one in water-polo.
+Ten Victorians have represented Singapore at the Olympics - four in hockey, three in athletics, two in sailing and one in water polo.

 Uniformed groups

-Victoria School has six uniformed groups, four national and two worldwide.
-They offer Secondary 2-3 students a combined cultural exchange trip overseas to place such as Perth and Hong Kong.
+Victoria School has six uniform groups: four national and two worldwide.
+They offer Secondary 2-3 students a combined cultural exchange trip overseas to places such as Perth and Hong Kong.
 All have won the best unit competitions in the 21st century.